LincanLi-X/FireTrend_Rebuttal/README.md

 Table 5(b).
-Ablation study with uncertainty estimates on FireCast-FL
+Ablation study with uncertainty estimates on FireCast-FL.
+The mean performance with standard deviation value are reported.

 | Variant                  |                 IoU |                  F1 |               AUPRC |
 | ------------------------ | ------------------: | ------------------: | ------------------: |